MoinDalvs/Neural_Networks_From_Scratch/README.md

 ![image](https://user-images.githubusercontent.com/99672298/186457519-261e2f28-a975-4865-a3dd-86aaf496f9e7.png)

-### 4.2 Why are deep neural networks hard to train?<a class="anchor" id="4.2"></a>
-There are two challenges you might encounter when training your deep neural networks.

-Let's discuss them in more detail.

-#### Vanishing Gradients
-Like the sigmoid function, certain activation functions squish an ample input space into a small output space between 0 and 1.

-Therefore, a large change in the input of the sigmoid function will cause a small change in the output.
-Hence, the derivative becomes small.
-For shallow networks with only a few layers that use these activations, this isn’t a big problem.

-However, when more layers are used, it can cause the gradient to be too small for training to work effectively.

-#### Exploding Gradients
-Exploding gradients are problems where significant error gradients accumulate and result in very large updates to neural network model weights during training.

-An unstable network can result when there are exploding gradients, and the learning cannot be completed.

-The values of the weights can also become so large as to overflow and result in something called NaN values.

 #### Activation for Hidden Layers
 A hidden layer in a neural network is a layer that receives input from another layer (such as another hidden layer or an input layer) and provides output to another layer (such as another hidden layer or an output layer).